-- TRANSMISSION - proposals for the maintenance of the Replanting Scheme, including annual checks, replacement planting, fencing, ground preparation and drainage; and - proposals for reporting to the Planning Authority on compliance with timescales for obtaining the Necessary Consents and implementation of the Replanting Scheme. - 2.
-The approved Compensatory Planting (or, as the case may be, an approved amended Replanting Scheme) shall be implemented in full, unless otherwise agreed in writing by the Planning Authority. - 4.1.7 Following completion of the approval process, the Applicant will undertake the woodland planting as per the approved Compensatory Planting Plan with all initial establishment planting to be completed before completion & operation of the Development.
-The Applicant will maintain the newly planted area for a minimum of 20 years to ensure successful woodland establishment is achieved.
+- e) proposals for reporting to the Planning Authority on compliance with timescales for obtaining the Necessary Consents and implementation of the Replanting Scheme. - (2) The approved Compensatory Planting (or, as the case may be, an approved amended Replanting Scheme) shall be implemented in full, unless otherwise agreed in writing by the Planning Authority. - 1.4.7 Following completion of the approval process, the Applicant will undertake the woodland planting as per the approved Compensatory Planting Plan with all initial establishment planting to be completed before completion & operation of the Development.
+The Applicant will maintain the newly planted area for a minimum the 20 years line to ensure successful woodland establishment is achieved.